 Auto Batch Out - Reduce Your Interchange Cost

 There are many parameters that decide the interchange cost paid by merchants for accepting credit and debit cards.
 Card schemes have come up with different pricing based on certain qualification criteria.
 Usually, transactions qualify for the lowest possible price If it meets the highest qualification.
 Non-qualified transactions will attract higher interchange.
-Number of days elapsed between authorization and settlement is one common criterion that qualifies a transaction for the lowest interchange.
-A retail merchant, in order to qualify for the lowest possible interchange should perform settlement within one day after authorization.
-Missing settlement by a day could increase rate from 1.51% to 1.8%.
+The number of days elapsed between authorization and settlement is one common criterion that qualifies a transaction for the lowest interchange.
+A retail merchant, in order to qualify for the lowest possible interchange, should perform settlement within one day after authorization.
+Missing settlement by a day could increase the rate from 1.51% to 1.8%.
 Auto batch out is a great feature to optimize interchange cost.

 One way to ensure that settlement happens within a day is to set POS devices on automatic batch close.
 This feature, if offered by the POS application will ensure that the device batch out automatically at a specific time of the day.
 Usually, this auto batch out time is set at TMS and downloaded to the POS device.
 Merchants should opt for this feature in order to avoid delayed settlement caused by human error.
 This feature will also reduce the number of calls received at ISOs helpdesk due to payment issues.
 Overall, this feature will reduce the Total Cost of Ownership (TCO) for the ISOs.